Permafrost/Tundra.java/README.md

 This is the pure Java layer that underlies [Tundra], a package of cool services for [webMethods Integration Server] 7.1 and higher.

-Please peruse the [API Documentation] for details on the classes and methods provided by [Tundra.java].

 ## Related

 See [Tundra] and [TundraTN], packages of cool services for